-The purpose of this subsection is to encourage farming and agricultural operations within the town by permitting, in addition to the principal agricultural activities conducted upon the site, farm events using the farm grounds and accessory structures while also minimizing impacts on abutting properties.

-3.4.2 Buildings and Structures.

-Uses that qualify for the exemption for parcels of 5 acres or more or 2 acres or more as described in Chapter 40A, sec.
-3 relating to agriculture, horticulture, silviculture, viticulture, aquaculture or floriculture shall be uses allowed as of right provided that appropriate and reasonable screening of buildings and structures, such as hedges or fences, as determined by the Planning Board in light of the nature of the proposed use and the character of the surrounding area be provided.
-Such determination shall be made within 30 days based on a screening plan submitted as part of an application for a building permit, and referred to the Planning Board by the Building Inspector, in connection with any buildings or structure to be erected within 200 feet of a public way or lot line.
+- A. Purpose.
+The purpose of this section is to encourage farming and agricultural operations within the Town by permitting, in addition to the principal agricultural activities conducted upon the site, farm events using the farm grounds and accessory structures while also minimizing impacts on abutting properties. - B. Buildings and structures.
+Uses that qualify for the exemption for parcels of five acres or more or two acres or more as described in MGL c.
+40A, § 3, relating to agriculture, horticulture, silviculture, viticulture, aquaculture or floriculture shall be uses allowed as of right provided that appropriate and reasonable screening of buildings and structures, such as hedges or fences, as determined by the Planning Board in light of the nature of the proposed use and the character of the surrounding area be provided.
+Such determination shall be made within 30 days based on a screening plan submitted as part of an application for a building permit, and referred to the Planning Board by the Building Inspector, in connection with any buildings or structure to be erected within 200 feet of a public way or lot line. - C. Farm events.
+Farm structures and grounds may also be used for events, including, but not limited to, educational conferences, fund-raisers for nonprofit entities, weddings and other personal recognition special events, as an accessory use clearly secondary and incidental to the principal use of the premises for agricultural purposes.
+Such events and uses are subject to site plan review in accordance with the requirements of § 240-5.3A of the Zoning Bylaw, and Chapter 380, Part 1, Article III, of the Site Plan Rules and Regulations regardless of the zoning district parking must be provided in accordance with the requirements of § 240-5.1 of the Zoning Bylaw.
+Such events and uses shall comply with all applicable state and local regulations and licensing requirements and the following: